 Step 1: Form I-526

-The first step in applying for the EB-5 Program is to file an I-526 petition, the two main components of which are the project documents and the proof of a lawful source of funds.
-United States Citizenship and Immigration Services (USCIS) adjudicators will scrutinize these documents to ensure they comply with the requirements of the EB-5 Program and U.S. law in general and will determine the investor’s eligibility for approval based on a preponderance of evidence.
+The first step in applying for the EB-5 program is to file an I-526 petition, the two main components of which are the project documents and the proof of a lawful source of funds.
+The United States Citizenship and Immigration Services (USCIS) adjudicators will scrutinize these documents to ensure they comply with the requirements of the EB-5 program and U.S. law in general and will determine the investor’s eligibility for approval based on a preponderance of evidence.

-Project documents must be thorough in laying out how investment funds will be used and how the project will meet the program requirements as a new commercial enterprise capable of creating ten fulltime jobs per investor.
+Project documents must be thorough in laying out how investment funds will be used and how the project will meet the program requirements as a new commercial enterprise capable of creating a minimum of 10 full-time jobs per investor.
 These documents will generally include a business plan and economic impact report outlining the objectives of the enterprise, its marketing plan, and its financial projections.
 These should be reviewed thoroughly by both the investors themselves and the project developers as well as immigration attorneys, securities attorneys, and other counsel to ensure the project is legally sound.

 The investor also must be able to prove that the investment funds have been sourced legally.
 For investors from countries such as China, where tracing the path of funds can be problematic because of banks’ reluctance to issue statements, proving the source of investment funds is a significant hurdle.
 Some countries, such as India, also impose strict limits on how much currency can be transferred abroad, which means investors may need to work through banks in other countries to transfer the EB-5 investment.
 Regardless, investors must be able to fully account for the sources of the investment funds to pass a USCIS review.